zmalone/chef-web-docs/source/automate/deploy-cookbook/index.md

 ## What you'll do

 This tutorial comes in multiple parts.
-In the first three parts, you bring up a Chef Automate installation and configure a workstation to communicate with it.
-In the last three parts, you  use Chef Automate to deliver a cookbook to Chef server and to verify the cookbook's behavior in a production-like environment.
+In the first part, you set up a Chef Automate user and configure the Windows workstation for that user.
+In the last three parts, you use Chef Automate to deliver the web application cookbook to Chef server and to verify the cookbook's behavior in a production-like environment.

-### Part 1: Install Chef Automate on AWS

-To help you get started with Chef Automate more quickly, you begin by using automation to build infrastructure that runs in Amazon Web Services (AWS).
-All you need is an AWS account and a Chef Automate license key (you sign up for a trial key on the next page).

-The automation brings up a fully-functional Chef Automate system in an isolated AWS environment that won't affect anything else you're running.
-After you complete the tutorial, you can experiment further and then simply tear down the environment when you're done.

-### Part 2: Create the organization and add a user
+### Part 1: Create the organization and add a user

-Here you add the users that will perform the last three parts of this tutorial.
+Here you set up the user that will perform the last three parts of this tutorial.

 You log in to the Chef Automate web interface and create an organization and a user account.
 Organizations group related projects.
 User accounts enable end users to access Chef Automate through its web interface or from the command line.

-### Part 3: Set up your workstation

-Next, you configure a workstation to communicate with Chef Automate.

-The automation sets up a virtual Windows workstation.
-You install the Chef Automate command-line interface (CLI) tools and set up a user account so you can access Chef Automate.
+You also set up the virtual Windows workstation you can access Chef Automate through the user account.

-### Part 4: Create the project
+### Part 2: Create the project

 You can use Chef Automate to build and deploy almost any kind of software system.
 For example, you can publish changes to a Chef cookbook to Chef server, Chef Supermarket, or GitHub.
 Alternatively, you might deploy a service to an application server.

-In this tutorial, the project is a Chef cookbook named `awesome_customers_delivery`.
-This cookbook configures a web application named Customers, which displays customer data to the user.
-If you've gone through the [Manage a basic web application](/manage-a-web-app/ubuntu/) tutorial, you'll be familiar with this cookbook (this tutorial is not a prerequisite.)
+In this tutorial, the project is the `awesome_customers_delivery` cookbook that you worked with in the previous tutorial.
+Recall that this cookbook configures a web application named Customers, which displays customer data to the user.

-The project's build cookbook publishes the web application cookbook to a Chef server and then runs the web application cookbook on a node that's bootstrapped to the Chef server.
-Both the Chef server and the node are included in the automated setup.

-By the end of this part, your web application looks like this:

 <img style="max-width:100%;" src="/assets/images/delivery/acceptance-customers-verify.png"/>

+The project's build cookbook publishes the web application cookbook to a Chef server and then runs the web application cookbook on the nodes that you previously bootstrapped to the Chef server.

-### Part 5: Add a feature to the web application
+### Part 3: Add a feature to the web application

 In this part, you integrate a change to the web application cookbook that alters the way that the Customers web application displays data.
-You follow the change through each pipeline stage, from your workstation all the way out to your node.
+You follow the change through each pipeline stage, from your workstation all the way out to your nodes.
 By the end of this part, your web application looks like this:

 ![](delivery/customers-visualize-data-delivered.png)

-### Part 6: Extend the build cookbook
+### Part 4: Extend the build cookbook

 In this tutorial, you learn about the `delivery-truck` cookbook, which helps perform many common tasks that are needed to deliver Chef cookbooks.
 However, this cookbook can't do everything.